Understanding The Program Electronic Review Management (PERM) System

 If an employer has utilized any of the above recruitment steps for the position within six months of our submission of the PERM application online, that step can be included.

-When the DOL approves the Labor Certification Application, we would then be able to file the Form I-140, Immigrant Petition with the US Citizenship and Immigration Services.
-If there is an immigrant visa number available, the employee can file the Form I-485, Application to Adjust Status to Permanent Resident (green card application) concurrently with the I-140 Petition, together with an application for employment authorization.
+When the DOL approves the labor certification application, we would then be able to file the Form I-140, Immigrant Petition for Alien Worker, with the U.S. Citizenship and Immigration Services.
+If there is an immigrant visa number available, the employee can file the Form I-485, Application to Adjust Status to Permanent Resident (green card application), concurrently with the I-140 petition, together with an application for employment authorization.
 If an immigrant visa number is not available at the time of filing, then the employee/beneficiary would have to wait until a visa number becomes available to him/her before submitting the application for the green card.
 We will keep you informed of possible visa backlog issues as we proceed with the case.